avaneev/biteopt/README.md

 in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.

-Tests have shown, that in comparison to stochastic method like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
-For example, on some problem CMA-ES's average convergence time may be 7000 iterations +/- 1400 while BiteOpt's may be 7000 +/- 3000.
+Tests have shown that in comparison to stochastic method like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
+For example, on some problem CMA-ES's average convergence time may be 7000 iterations +/- 1000 while BiteOpt's may be 7000 +/- 3000.
 Such higher standard deviation is mostly a negative property if only a single optimization attempt is performed since it makes required budget unpredictable.
 But if several attempts are performed, it is a positive property: it means that in some